harith01/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Postmortem Incidence Report

-Summary: On May 10, 2023, our system experienced a service outage that lasted for 2 hours.
+Summary: On August 13, 2023, our system experienced a service outage that lasted for 2 hours.
 During this time, our users were unable to access our services, and some data was lost.
 The root cause of the incident was a hardware failure in one of our data centers.

 Timeline (All the times are in EAT time-zone):